 In 1945, the Department of Social Sciences was divided into four separate departments: history, political science, economics and sociology.
-The Department of Political Science continued with only Professors Shilling, Santoro, and Weber.
+The Department of Political Science continued with only professors Shilling, Santoro and Weber.
 In 1955, the department began a Master of Arts program.
-Governor Williams signed the Western Michigan University bill that changed the name of the university to what it is today in 1957.
+Governor Williams signed the Western Michigan University bill that changed the name of the University to what it is today in 1957.
 By 1960, the department had grown to 11 professors and by the 1970s that number had increased to more than 20.
 The department established the Institute of Public Affairs in 1963 to encourage research and provide opportunities for faculty and students to become actively involved in public affairs.
 Dr. Claude Phillips, department professor, chaired the IOPA.
-The IOPA was responsible for bringing many scholars to speak on campus including David Broder, well known Washington Post contributor, in 1978.
-In 1964 Milton Greenberg became the first elected chairperson of a department at WMU.
+The IOPA was responsible for bringing many scholars to speak on campus including David Broder, well-known Washington Post contributor, in 1978.
+In 1964, Milton Greenberg became the first elected chairperson of a department at WMU.
 Many other departments subsequently changed from appointed heads to elected chairs.
-Dr. George Klein, department professor, created and administered an extensive U.S. State Department exchange program between Yugoslavia allowing both students and faculty to study/teach in the Baltic region.
+Dr. George Klein, department professor, created and administered an extensive U.S. State Department exchange program with Yugoslavia allowing both students and faculty to study/teach in the Baltic region.

 In 1974, the Center for Public Administration was created and later became the School of Public Affairs and Administration.
 Also in 1974, Dr. Jack Plano, department professor, began publishing books from New Issues Press housed on campus.
 Under his leadership he published fifteen books authored or co-authored by various department faculty.
-In 1979, IOPA decided to part ways wtih the department and the Institute for the Study of Government and Politics, today called the Institute of Government and Politics, is formed in its place.
+In 1979, IOPA decided to part ways with the department and the Institute for the Study of Government and Politics, today called the Institute of Government and Politics, is formed in its place.
 The IGP began its role of bringing international and national scholars to campus.
 In 1980, the Public Administration program creates its own department and separates from political science.
-The Master's in Development Administration is created as a political science master's program in 1985.
-The Bicentennial Celebration of the U.S. Constitution involves special courses, seminars, and conferences.
-On January 25, 1988, the First Political Science Day occurred bringing Senator Carl Levin, U.S. Representative, and former professor, Howard Wolpe, and Judge Richard Enslen of the U.S. District court to campus.
+The master's in development administration is created as a political science master's program in 1985.
+The Bicentennial Celebration of the U.S. Constitution involves special courses, seminars and conferences.
+On January 25, 1988, the First Political Science Day occurred bringing Senator Carl Levin, U.S. Representative, former professor Howard Wolpe, and Judge Richard Enslen of the U.S. District court to campus.
 This recorded program was later telecast on Kalamazoo community access stations in February.

 In recent years, students in the department were twice recipients of the major national Truman Scholarship and the Udall Scholarship.
 In 2010, Alumna Cynthia Anthonry was selected to be a Presidential Management Fellow.
 A number of students actively participate on our Mock Trial Team and in Model Arab League.
 To date, the department has almost 500 students majoring in political science.

 In 1992, the department established a doctoral program to prepare students for careers in teaching, policy analysis and applied as well as academic research.
-The department has awarded eight Ph.Ds.
-The Peace Corps option was added to the MIDA program in 2001 under the supervision of the program adviser Dr. Paul Clements, department professor.
-In 2007, the department co-sponsored with KVCC to host the annual Michigan Conference of Poltical Scientists (later named the Micigan Poltical Science Assoiciation).
+The department has awarded eight doctoral degrees.
+The Peace Corps option was added to the M.I.D.A. program in 2001 under the supervision of the program advisor Dr. Paul Clements, department professor.
+In 2007, the department partnered with Kalamazoo Valley Community College to host the annual Michigan Conference of Political Scientists (later named the Michigan Political Science Association).